 The vehicle sales agreement is a confirmation of the sale of the car showing all the details.
-Even before taking the sales agreement to the lender, it is prudent to study and understand all the details well.
+Even before taking the sales agreement to the bank, it is prudent to study and understand all the details well.
 Particularly, you need to grasp the total amount payable, monthly payment, and interest rates.
 You also need to know the impact of defaulting.

 Proof of Employment

-As a lender, the primary thing before approving a car loan in Singapore is establishing your ability to repay the money.
+As a bank, the primary thing before approving a car loan in Singapore is establishing your ability to repay the money.
 You need to provide proof of employment and income history using documents such as pay slips, bank statements, income tax statements, and the name of your employer.

 Proof of Financial Commitment

-Although the lender will check your credit score before finally approving the loan, proof of financial commitments will still be required.
+Although the bank will check your credit score before finally approving the loan, proof of financial commitments will still be required.
 Here, you can attach documents that are related to a personal loan or house loan.

 Sign Off the Auto Loan and Start Repaying

 Once the deal is through, it is time to enjoy your new ride, but remember that the repayment journey has just started.
 Therefore, stick to the terms and conditions, which mean repaying the loan on time every month.
-To avoid forgetting or getting late with repayments, consider asking your bank to automatically deduct and remit the monthly payments to the lender.
+To avoid forgetting or getting late with repayments, consider asking your bank to automatically deduct and remit the monthly payments to the bank.

 What If You are Unable to Replay a Car Loan in Singapore?